 Some of the best views can be found from the cloud-level observation deck at the Brasstown Bald visitor center.
 On a clear day, you can see four states and enjoy 360-degree views of the Chattahoochee- Oconee National Forest’s vibrant fall foliage.
-There is also an impressive 8,000 square foot museum with natural history exhibits and fascinating information about the area.
+There is also an impressive 8,000-square-foot museum with natural history exhibits and fascinating information about the area.

-The view from Brasstown Bald is one of the best views during fall in the south and is completely worth the steep trek up to the visitor’s center.
+The view from Brasstown Bald is one of the best views during fall in the South and is completely worth the steep trek up to the visitor’s center.
 Luckily, visitors have the option of either taking a shuttle bus or hiking up via a scenic trail.
 After enjoying the view, nature lovers will enjoy hiking one of the many hiking trails in the area, or camping in the forest nearby.

 Where to Stay Near Brasstown Bald:

-Holly Cabin: Check Rates on VRBO.com
+Dancing Bear: Check Rates on Booking.com

 Linn Cove Viaduct, North Carolina

-This engineering marvel winds 1243 feet around Grandfather Mountain just outside of Newand, North Carolina.
+This engineering marvel winds 1243 feet around Grandfather Mountain just outside of Newland, North Carolina.
 Although this bridge was the much-needed missing piece of the Blue Ridge Parkway for many years, construction wasn’t completed until 1987 after years of delays due to environmental and engineering concerns.